StateSmith/StateSmith/README.md

 <!-- Here's the example customization [code](https://github.com/StateSmith/StateSmith/blob/dev/examples/Blinky1Printf/CodeGen/Blinky1PrintfSm.cs#L84-L109) used for `blink1_printf_sm` above. -->

 ## Show me the code!

-In the future, StateSmith will support numerous state machine code generators.
-You'll be able to choose from super fast, balanced, and tiny size.
-You'll also be able to implement your own.
+*Need to update for C# target...*

+StateSmith already supports multiple target languages, but does not yet have [multiple algorithms](https://github.com/StateSmith/StateSmith/wiki/Algorithms) implemented (waiting for contributor or more time).
 The current code generation strategy implements a balanced approach that will work well for various targets.

 For the below diagram, here's the generated [.h file](./examples/BlankTemplate/BlankTemplate/BlankTemplateSm.h) and [.c file](./examples/BlankTemplate/BlankTemplate/BlankTemplateSm.c).